vernonclarke/SPNfinal/README.md

 ### Running simulations in Jupyter Notebook

-  The following steps 1-4 must be every time a new Jupyter Notebook session is started
+  The following steps 1-4 must be every time a new Jupyter Notebook session is started.

 1. **Open Terminal**:
    - On MacOS: Press `cmd + space` to open spotlight search and type 'terminal'.